C-Flox (Ciprofloxacin (As Hydrochloride))

 Frequently Asked Questions

-C-Flox can be taken with or without food, though it’s preferably taken on an empty stomach.
-Take it at the same time each day.
+C-Flox can be taken with or without food, but it is best taken on an empty stomach for optimal absorption.

 Important Disclaimer